Sacha Packer

 A biking jacket is a great idea, they're wind and water proof, I choose one in a bright orange colour so people can see us coming and there's no dramas wearing one when it's warmer.

 Having your vet check over your dog before you start biking is a great idea to alert you to any joint issues or owies.
 If you training for the endurance trial, your dog will need to under go a vet check within 14 days of the trial and on the day need to be Vet assessed 4 times including temperature checks so if your dog isn't ok with manual handling, you'll want to work on this well in advance.
-If a Vet can't assess your dog then you won't be able to participate in the trial.
+If a Vet can't assess your dog then you won't be able to participate in the trial - the Vets at the Endurance trial are pretty good at managing challenging dogs.

 For those building to longer distances, I recommend a pit stop at 5kms in the shade even if you think your dog is super fit.
-A pit stop allows them to toilet, have a decompression sniff around and a drink.
+A pit stop allows them to toilet, have a decompression sniff around and a little drink but don't let them water load otherwise they could vomit.

 Weather is important!
 Never bike in hot weather, not only is that hard on the dog, it’s dangerous for various reasons.
 Early morning rides are going to be the best unless it’s winter and nice and cool.
 If participating in the endurance trial, it gets cancelled it the temperature hits 24 degrees C.